Horticulture businesses

 Applying for a licence

-Please refer to the Fact sheet – Poisons and Pest Management for Horticulture Businesses (excluding Primary Producers) (PDF 297 kB) for more information.
+Refer to the Factsheet – Poisons and Pest Management for Horticulture Businesses (Excluding Primary Producers) (PDF 297 kB) for more information.

 Outsourcing activities and approved persons